DoooReyn/DoooReyn/README.md

 - 🐼 A game developer from China
 - 👷‍♂️ A repeat wheel maker
 - 😘 A faithful fan of PyQt
-- 🧙‍♂️ Currently focus on `Cocos2d-x / Cocos Creator`
+- 🧙‍♂️ Currently focusing on `Cocos2d-x / Cocos Creator`

 ### Projects